DO YOU HAVE QUESTIONS?

 Please see SWIM PROGRAM page for current rates.

 This varies between Winter and Summer.

 During Winter Maintenance, swimmers are allowed to swim with a coach for only 2 hours per week.
 This translates into two one-hour sessions.
 We offer a variety of days for swimmers to choose 2 days from.
-Please see the current schedule for Winter on the Practice Schedule page.

 What if I am coming from another swim club?